 Where to Stay

-Whether you want to crawl between the highest thread-counts of luxurious sheets inside a Five-Diamond resort, sip cocktails in an eclectic lounge of a boutique hotel, or simply be more budget conscious in a standard, yet conveniently located, hotel room, Greater Phoenix has an option for you.
+Whether you want to crawl between the highest thread counts of luxurious sheets inside a Five-Diamond resort, sip cocktails in an eclectic lounge of a boutique hotel, or simply be more budget conscious in a conveniently located hotel room, you have plenty of options in the Valley.